20th century: Summary

-At the beginning of the period, the British Empire is the world's most powerful nation, having acted as the world's policeman for the past century.
+At the beginning of the period, the British Empire was the world's most powerful nation, having acted as the world's policeman for the past century.

 World powers and empires in 1914, just before the First World War.

-Technological advancements during World War I changed the way war is fought, as new inventions such as tanks, chemical weapons, and aircraft modified tactics and strategy.
+Technological advancements during World War I changed the way war is now fought, as new inventions such as tanks, chemical weapons, and aircraft modified tactics and strategy.
 After more than four years of trench warfare in Western Europe, and up to 17 million dead, the powers that had formed the Triple Entente (France, Britain, and Russia, later replaced by the United States and joined by Italy and Romania) emerged victorious over the Central Powers (Germany, Austria-Hungary, the Ottoman Empire and Bulgaria).
 In addition to annexing many of the colonial possessions of the vanquished states, the Triple Entente exacted punitive restitution payments from them, plunging Germany in particular into economic depression.
 The Austro-Hungarian and Ottoman empires were dismantled at the war's conclusion.
 The Russian Revolution resulted in the overthrow of the Tsarist regime of Nicholas II and the onset of the Russian Civil War.
 The victorious Bolsheviks then established the Soviet Union, the world's first communist state.